Players 2025 Game the Green

 Intelligent Scoring and Strategy

-We introduced a nuanced scoring system that rewarded bold, informed predictions.
-Points scaled based on risk level, proximity to the actual shot, weather, and golfer history.
+The scoring system needed to reward bold, informed predictions.
+I introduced a points framework that scaled based on risk level, proximity to the actual shot, weather, and golfer history.
 Players could follow AI suggestions or attempt to outperform them using intuition and data.

 Screenshot of H3 hexagonal grid system overlaid on the 17th green, showing predictive zones